nicolechung/webextension_workshop/README.md

 ## Cleaning

 ```
-yarn clean
+yarn clean:dist
 ```

-This will delete the node_modules folder.
+This will delete the `dist` folder.

 ## Development mode